RED FLAGS from Psychopaths (Part 3)

 BASED ON: “30 Red Flags of Manipulative People”

-You will find that many of these Red Flags are contradictory – which is part of the psychopath’s bag of tricks.
+Many of these Red Flags are contradictory – which is part of the psychopath’s bag of tricks.
 Don’t be fooled, because if you believe their initial con-job, then they can keep you off balance, & you stay hooked.

 ★ We always need to be awake for what people are telling us about themselves – in all relationships.
 One Red Flag to look for is: